The ability to interact successfully with others is critically important to one’s wellbeing.

 - contribute to a conversation with an appropriate and/or well-timed comment.

-Social problems are also not limited to children and often continue to occur in adulthood.
-Sometimes this can adversely impact a person at work and prevent them from getting promotions.
+Sometimes social problems can adversely impact a person at work and prevent them from getting promotions.
 Couples who suddenly find themselves together much more than they are accustomed to due to retirement or children leaving, can also find themselves struggling to relate.
 Often some assistance can help these people to make the adjustments needed to achieve happiness.